TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 War Games - set mother base soliders hostile with non-lethal or lethal weapons

-Enable all buddies in motherbase - does not clear D-Horse and D-Walker if set from deploy screen and returning to mother base, the will however spawn off map, use the call menu to have them respawn near.
+Enable all buddies in motherbase - does not clear D-Horse and D-Walker if set from deploy screen and returning to mother base, they will however spawn inside building geometry, use the call menu to have them respawn near.
+Also allows buddies on the Zoo platform, now you can take D-Dog or D-Horse to visit some animals.

 Parameters: